Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

    FunctionBundler immediately since it does not have prior info about this DevEui.
 1. The Function responds to LNS2 that it lost the race to process this message.
-1. Since deduplication strategy is Drop, LNS2 drops the message immediately, therefore no connection to Iot Hub is opened and only LNS1 has the connection to Iot Hub. **LNS2 notes in memory that it was the losing gateway for this DevEui**.
+1. Since deduplication strategy is Drop, LNS2 drops the message immediately, therefore no connection to Iot Hub is opened and only LNS1 has the connection to Iot Hub. **LNS2 updates its in memory state that it does not own the connection for this device**.
 1. When message B gets send (with a higher frame counter*), assuming that this time LNS2 gets it first it **checks again its local dictionary it's not the preferred LNS for this device and therefore delays itself X ms before contacting the FunctionBundler**.